-Why Yoga is Increasing Becoming the Favorite Remedy for Depression and Anxiety Disorders
+Why Yoga is Increasing Becoming the Favorite Remedy for Depression and Anxiety Disorders?
+If your feeling stressed make sure you read on.

 Anxiety affects millions of people worldwide.
 In the US, over 40 million adults suffer from anxiety disorders; this translates to roughly 18 percent of Americans aged 18 and above.